-The new freelance world - from TV to content creation and beyond
+The freelance world in 2025 - from TV to content creation and beyond

 This session is part of the Connect & Inspire strand which offers a variety of sessions, from in-person networking and online roundtables to in-depth case studies, designed to promote the sharing of knowledge and the building of relationships across Unscripted TV.

-This session is part of a series of sessions from Screenskills responding to the TV recession and will feature a panel of contributors who have moved away from traditional TV to run successful new careers within the industry.
+This session is part of a series of sessions from ScreenSkills responding to the challenges of TV in 2025 and will feature a panel of contributors who have moved away from traditional TV to run successful new careers within and beyond the industry.

 Who it's for

-From runners to executive producers no one has been immune from this recession, so this session is aimed at both freelancers and staffers across all levels of the unscripted TV industry – researchers, assistant producers, PCs, PMs producer/directors, series producers etc - who have struggled for work in the last year and who are looking for advice on how to stay in work and navigate their long-term careers.
+From runners to executive producers no one has been immune from this recession, so this session is aimed at both freelancers and staffers across all levels of the industry – researchers, assistant producers, PCs, PMs producer/directors, series producers etc - who have struggled for work in the last two years and who are looking for advice on how to stay in work and navigate their long-term careers.

 The majority of the Unscripted Skills Fund (USF) online short course offering is for those at early career stage and above.
 As a result, we generally require applicants to have at least three credits (unless working in a traditionally uncredited role).
 If you strongly feel you would still benefit from the training, please email USF@screenskills.com so we can assess if an exception should be made.